Django comes with a test suite of its own, in the tests directory of the code base. It’s our policy to make sure all tests pass at all times.

 We appreciate any and all contributions to the test suite!

 The Django tests all use the testing infrastructure that ships with Django for testing applications.
-See Writing and running tests for an explanation of how to write new tests.
+See Testing Django applications for an explanation of how to write new tests.

 Running the unit tests¶

 Running the tests requires a Django settings module that defines the databases to use.
 To make it easy to get started, Django provides a sample settings module that uses the SQLite database.
 To run the tests with this sample settings module:

 $ git clone https://github.com:django/django.git django-repo cd django-repo/tests PYTHONPATH=..:$PYTHONPATH python ./runtests.py --settings=test_sqlite